-On August 31, 2021, certain Professional Partner ACUs and VCUs held by French partners were canceled, and an equal number of Transaction Pool PSUs were issued to such partners.
-The Company accounted for these transactions as a modification.
-The grant-date fair value of the Transaction Pool PSUs was based on the closing price of PWP Class A common stock on the date of grant.
-The total expense associated with the replacement awards will be amortized over the remaining service period for Transaction Pool PSUs.
-The canceled Professional Partner Awards were reallocated to certain other working partners on August 31, 2021, and the Company accounted for these as a new grant of ACUs and VCUs.
-The grant date fair value of these awards was \$11.5 million which was based on the closing price of PWP Class A common stock on the date of grant.
+On August 31, 2021, certain Professional Partner Awards held by French partners were canceled and replaced with an equal number of Transaction PSUs, which was treated as a modification resulting in no incremental compensation cost.
+The canceled Professional Partner Awards were reallocated to certain other working partners as new grants with a fair value of \$11.5 million.
+The grant date fair value of these awards is amortized over the requisite service period and was based on the closing price of PWP Class A common stock on the date of grant.

-As of December 31, 2022, there was \$206.2 million of unrecognized compensation expense related to unvested Professional Partners Awards, which is expected to be recognized over a weighted-average period of 3.4 years.
+As of December 31, 2023, total unrecognized compensation expense related to unvested Professional Partners Awards was \$130.5 million, which is expected to be recognized over a weighted average period of 2.4 years.